LucasJMO/E6Plus/classes/Paladin.md

 **Turn Undead**(Su): A 4th level paladin gains the supernatural ability to turn undead.
 She may use this ability a number of times per day equal to 3 + her Charisma modifier.
 She turns undead as a cleric of three levels lower would.

-**Brilliant Champion**: A 6th level paladin gains darkvision out to 60 feet, damage reduction 2/-, and +2 Charisma.
+**Brilliant Champion**(Su): A 6th level paladin gains darkvision out to 60 feet, damage reduction 2/-, and +2 Charisma.
 Additionally as a free action she can choose to emanate a dim glow, illuminating all adjacent spaces.

 **Remove Disease**(Sp): A 6th level paladin can produce a remove disease effect, as the spell, once per week.

 **Special Mount**(Sp): A 6th level paladin gains the ability to summon an unusually intelligent, strong, and loyal steed.
 This mount is usually a heavy warhorse (for a Medium paladin) or a warpony (for a Small paladin).
 A paladin's mount is treated as a magical beast, not an animal, for the purpose of all effects the depend on its type (though it retains an animal's HD, base attack bonus, saves, skill points, and feats).

 The summoning ritual requires an hour of unbroken meditation.
 Once summoned the mount is treated as a normal magical beast (it must be fed/rested), and remains until it drops to 0 hit points or is dismissed (dismissal is a free action), a mount that is killed or dismissed leaves behind no physical form.
-In either case repeating the ritual summons the same mount, restored to its hit point maximum.
+A dismissed mount can be summoned again by repeating the ritual.
+A mount that is killed can not be summoned again until the paladin visits a shrine or temple to their god, and spends a day in meditation there.

 **The Paladin's Mount**: